sapcc/maria-back-me-up/README.md

 ## Features
 List of features currently available:
-- Full dump via mydumper (invertal can be configured)
+- Full dump via mydumper or mysqldump (invertal can be configured)
 - Incremental backups via binlog (invertal can be configured)
 - Supported backup storage
     - S3
     - Swift
-- Automatic verification of existing backups
+- Automatic verification of existing backups (can be run as separte service)
 - UI to see and select an available backup to restore to
 - UI shows status of backup verfication
 - UI/API can be secured via OAuth openID